Friday, January 18th, 2008...6:13 am

 Another restaurant where I eat quite frequently at is Chipotle.
 Now this can be a dangerous place to eat because their food is so good, and they love to make BIG portions.
 It’s pretty much a burrito place, although they do have a few other items you can get.
 But those BIG stuffed burritos are what they are famous for.

 I used to get a burrito and a bag of chips and now I just get a Burrito Bol (it’s a burrito in a bowl without the tortilla) without any rice or beans either.
 I thought I was doing well.
 Not well enough though.
-Lisa from IowaAvenue recently wrote about the Chipotle Calorie Calculator which is an interactive calculator that allows you to see very quickly where your calories start to stack up as you add ingredients to your burrito.
+Lisa from IowaAvenue recently wrote about the Chipotle Calorie Calculator which is an interactive calorie counter that allows you to see very quickly where your calories start to stack up as you add ingredients to your burrito.
 It’s really very cool.

 I ran a couple of recipes through the calculator.